VilleSynkkanen/Self-Monitoring-Application/doc/documentation.md

 - Database
     - Expensive calculations such as calculating averages are done in the database
+    - Indices are used when joining tables if the queries are such that they are used often
     - Database uses a connection pool
+    - Database credentials are not included in the code

 - User interface / views
     - Views are stored in a separate folder